blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 }
 ```

 Once we have the context, we can implement the logic of the `join` action.
 The logic involves initializing the `bet_info` account with the information about the bet, and both participants transferring the same wager to the `bet_info` account.
-Calling the `join` action will cause an error since the `bet_info` account was already initialized.

 ```rust
 pub fn join(ctx: Context<JoinCtx>, delay: u64, wager: u64) -> Result<()> {